aboldguess/NPMManager/README.md

 If `pm2` isn't found after installation, ensure that the global npm binaries directory (for example `%APPDATA%\npm` on Windows) is included in your `PATH` environment variable and restart the terminal.
+The application checks for `pm2` on startup and before running or stopping projects.
+If it is missing you will see a clear error message explaining how to install it.

 ## Usage